FedericoSergio/aizon-cypress-test/README.md

 npm install
 cypress install
 ```
+Once the repository is downloaded locally everything is ready to go.
 The configuration is already setup to show only the `.feature` files, it is sufficient to run the script:

 ```